 8) There is a malicious bug or glitch that has affected your device

-Your Honeywell thermostat is not immune to technical problem such as malicious bug attacks.
-Other times, there might be a glitch that is making it to blink the ‘Cool on’ indicator every now and then.
+Your Honeywell thermostat is not immune to a technical problems such as malicious bug attacks.
+Other times, there might be a glitch that is making it blink the ‘Cool on’ indicator every now and then.
 If this is the case, you should consider resetting the device.
 By resetting the device, you will get rid of these bugs on the go.

 By resetting the device, you will take it back to the default settings.
 All the data that was saved here will be erased.
 Generally, it will have the settings it had when you purchased it from the manufacturer or store near you.
 If you want to reset your device, you should be keen to check its model first.

 In case the device is powered through C-wire, you might be required to disconnect it from the power supply of your home first.
 By doing so, you will be safe from electrocution.
 Thereafter, locate the Menu button and then press it for a few seconds and then release it.
 Once you release it, the device will reset successfully.
 You can now configure the device to the previous settings.